SavvyPlus/superset/README.md

 ```
 1. Run `kops update cluster ${NAME} --yes`

+1. Run `kops rolling-update cluster` to ensure that changes are applied

 1. From inside the superset-cluster-kops docker container, run the following to deploy the superset application:
 `kubectl create -f /files/external-dns.yaml`